unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > * What changes to the model architecture might make sense to explore?
 > * Ignoring changes to the model architecture, what might notably improve the prediction quality?
 >
+> > # Solution
 > > This is on open question.
-And we don't actually know how far one could push this sunshine hour preciction (try it out yourself if you like!
+And we don't actually know how far one could push this sunshine hour prediction (try it out yourself if you like!
 We're curious!).
 > > But there is a few things that might be worth exploring.
 > >
 > > Regarding the model architecture: